Information for Parents & Guardians

 Drugs and alcohol

 Boston University reserves the right to remove a student from the program if, in the determination of University medical staff, a student’s continued enrollment would create a significant risk to the health and safety of the student or others, or if the student refuses to cooperate with efforts deemed necessary by the University to evaluate the student’s conduct.
-Students are prohibited from engaging in conduct, in or out of campus, which poses a threat to the health or safety of persons or property or interferes with the rights or well-being of others.
+Students are prohibited from engaging in conduct, on or off campus, which poses a threat to the health or safety of persons or property or interferes with the rights or well-being of others.